 year old Mimiko lives in Tokyo with her five year old brother.
 Her

-story, daily life and events each month, is honestly told from a
+story, daily life and events each month is told from a

 kid point-of-view.
 On wearing kimonos, "The kimono makes me